awsdocs/aws-glue-developer-guide/doc_source/add-job-python.md

 ## Providing Your Own Python Library<a name="create-python-extra-library"></a>

+Python shell jobs do not support `.zip` archives for extra libraries.
+They must be provided either as `.egg` or `.whl`.
 You might already have one or more Python libraries packaged as an `.egg` or a `.whl` file\.
 If so, you can specify them to your job using the AWS Command Line Interface \(AWS CLI\) under the "`—extra-py-files`" flag, as in the following example\.

 ```